ozkary/ozkary.github.io/_posts/2023/2023-07-01-data-engineering-process-fundamentals-data-analysis-visualization.md

 ## Exercise - Data Analysis and Visualization

-With a better understanding of the data analysis and visualization, the next step is to put these concepts into practice through a hands-on exercise.
+With a better understanding of the data analysis and visualization process, the next step is to put these concepts into practice through a hands-on exercise.
 In this lab, we can continue our data engineering process and create a dashboard that will meet the requirements established in the discovery phase.

 > 👉 [Data Engineering Process Fundamentals - Data Analysis and Visualization Exercise](https://www.ozkary.dev/data-engineering-process-fundamentals-data-analysis-visualization-exercise/)